 David Chickey, director and designer extraordinaire, Radius Books

 Of course, the other participants were phenomenal artists.
-Here are just a few of my favorites, including old friends and new ones:
+Here they are:

 I've entered just a few contests until now, because it's so hard to get over the rejection letter.
 But you lick your wounds and try again.
 I found a contest by the Center for Photographic Arts in Carmel entitled "In Celebration of Light" and I couldn't resist.
 And then I was so surprised to find I'd won first place.
 I read the email through two or three times.